What is your expectation of an effective leader?

 It’s great if you can share these issues with colleagues, but that is not always possible when dealing with the very specialised role of CTO.

-Look for like minded individuals and groups who understand your challenges, recognise that journey and can provide at the very least, support and sense checks that what you’re doing is right, or at least along the right lines.
+Look for like minded peers who understand your challenges, can recognise your journey and provide support and sense checks that what you’re doing is right, or at least along the right lines.

 Obviously building a network around you is powerful alongside more direct input via private mentoring or coaching, where you can find someone who immediately “gets” your challenge.